Direct and Indirect Consequences of a Conviction

 An Understanding of Collateral Consequences

 It is crucial to understand collateral consequences because recent cases have held that it is proper for judges to consider these indirect consequences when fashioning a fair sentence.
 A highly experienced and effective criminal defense lawyer can use their knowledge and understanding of collateral consequences to persuade a prosecutor to offer a better plea bargain or a judge to impose a less harsh sentence.
-If you are asking, “what can happen to me if I’m convicted?”
+If you are asking, “What can happen to me if I’m convicted?”
 You need to understand both the direct and collateral consequences of a conviction.

 Some collateral consequences are more evident than others.
 For example, difficulty obtaining employment or promotions is a well-known and often discussed indirect or collateral consequence of having a criminal conviction.
 Years ago, a conviction was challenging to discover by a potential or current employer, but this is no longer true.
 Many websites now offer a complete record of a person’s felony and misdemeanor convictions for only $10.00.
 Some websites keep track of mug shots and other public information and publish it on the internet for free.
 Online exposure can present an impossible burden for many job applicants or those trying to work up the ladder in their careers.
 For professionals, a criminal conviction can make securing desirable employment virtually impossible.